flipbase/backbase/README.md

 ### Actions

 Actions are predefined methods that dispatch events on the Dispatcher.
 Actions methods are used in Models and in Views.
+Potentially we can only list an array of actions names.
+In the stores we can then use these action names to create onActionName like methods.

+1 limitation thought: ACTIONS CANNOT BE GLOBAL EVENTS, since we will support multiple instances of the recorder and we need to make sure events do not polute others.

 ### Views